Table Of Interest

 We can help you with ideas that will bring your idea to fruition.

-Like I said at the beginning of the deadly mistakes undergraduates make, I knew my life started immediately I got admitted to school.
+Like I said at the beginning of the deadly mistakes undergraduates make, I knew my life started immediately I got admitted to a school.

 I began to think for myself.